davenverse/shellfish/docs/tutorial/creating_cli.md

 ```

-1. We convert all the contacts from the file by parsing them to a `Contact` using the `traverse` method along with the `fromEither` method.
+1. We convert all the contacts from the file by parsing them to a `Contact` using the `parseContact` method along with the `fromEither` method to raise any `Left`.
 Note that we also transform the `List` to a `Vector`, this is because a Vector has better performance when we need to read or update elements in random positions.

 2. After that, we will create a tuple containing the contact and its index in the list.
 We'll use this index to update the contact later.